 The sequence block MAY be a single long line with only a single line ending.
-We however suggest wrapping the sequences to 60-100 characters lines.
+We however suggest wrapping the sequences to 60-100 characters per line for better human readability.

 There MUST NOT be any blank lines in the individual sequence entries section.